artefactual-labs/bine/README.md

 **bine** is a simple binary downloader for development environments.

-At Artefactual, we manage multiple projects that use Makefiles, similar to those suggested in https://github.com/bufbuild/makego, to ensure the availability of various binaries locally. bine offers a simpler and more efficient alternative based on a simple configuration file.
+## Background

+At Artefactual, we manage multiple projects that rely on command-line tools to support development workflows.
+While [`go get -tool`] is a great feature for managing Go module-based binaries, it doesn't help with other essential tools that aren't written in Go, e.g. `jq`, `shfmt`... that's where `bine` comes in!

-## Usage
+## Installation

+> [!NOTE]
+> For the time being, precompiled binaries are not available, so you'll need a
+> Go compiler to install bine.

 You can install `bine` using `go get`:

     go get -tool github.com/artefactual-labs/bine@latest

+This way the tool is managed as part of your module dependencies.

+## Configuration

 Create you configuration file, e.g.: